breeko/iot-message/README.md

 ## Sending messages via AWS Lambda

-1. Replace `provider.env.HOST` and `provider.iamRoleStatements.Resource` in `iot-message-lambda/serverless`

-2. Run `serverless deploy`
+1. Go into the lambda directory and run `serverless deploy`

-3. Based on the output, you should see a POST under endpoints with the url (e.g. `POST - https://xxx.amazonaws.com/dev/iotMessage/post`).
+2. Based on the output, you should see a POST under endpoints with the url (e.g. `POST - https://xxx.amazonaws.com/dev/iotMessage/post`).
 You can test the endpoing using

 ```
 curl --header "Content-Type: application/json" \